This spot has been added by

-Imagine a pool of blue crystalline water, bordered by white sand and surrounded by majestic pine trees … La Piscine Naturelle (The Natural Pool) is an enchanting basin of sea water.
-“Carved” in the coral, it is a small underwater paradise, protected by a barrier of rocks from the tumult of the ocean.
-Put on your mask and go discover this open-air aquarium, where you swim in the middle of a myriad of tropical fish.
+Imagine a pool of blue crystalline water, bordered by white sand and surrounded by majestic pine trees … La Piscine Naturelle (The Natural Pool) is an enchanting site, one of the most renowned in New Caledonia.
+“Carved” in the coral, it is also a small underwater paradise, protected from the ocean by a rock barrier.
+If you visit the Isle of Pines, don’t miss this natural aquarium, where you will swim with a myriad of tropical fish.

 The Natural Pool is located in Oro Bay, on the northeastern coast of the Isle of Pines.
-Several options are available to you for joining the site.
+Three main options are available for reaching the location.

-If you have a vehicle, the most direct route is to follow the direction to Oro Bay (well indicated) until you reach the end of the road, where there is a small parking area.
-Pay the entrance fee (CFP200, less than 2 euro per person) at the hut, and then walk down the paved road (10 minutes) until you reach the channel.
+1. Access by road.
+Reach the small parking at the end of the road to Oro Bay (well indicated) by car or with a shuttle, whcih can be booked through your accommodation.
+Pay the entrance fee (CFP200 per person) at the hut, and then walk down the paved road (10 minutes) until you reach the channel.
 From there, cross the channel (at low tide the channel is dry, while at high tide, you will have water up to the knee), and follow the small path made in the forest to reach the pool (20 minutes).
 The pool is indicated by blue signs.
-Note that it is also possible to reach the parking with shuttle services (confirm with your accommodation).

-If you are staying at Le Meridien hotel, you can go to the Natural Pool along the beach of Oro Bay to its northern tip.
-Then head up the “Sandy River”, another channel leading to the swimming pool (35 minutes).
+2. Access through Le Meridien.
+If you are staying at Le Meridien hotel, you can reach the Natural Pool by walking along Oro Bay’s beach to its northern tip.
+Then head up the “Sandy River”, another channel leading to the pool (35 minutes).
 This option is recommended only at low tide.

-A last option for joining the spot is booking a combined excursion of Upi Bay and Oro Bay, which is very popular on the island.
-After crossing Upi Bay aboard a traditional Melanesian outrigger, you can then be dropped off a trail that will take you to the natural swimming pool in about 40 minutes.
-All island accommodations offer this excursion.
+3. With a boat tour.
+Tours combining Upi Bay and Oro Bay are very popular on the island.
+After crossing Upi Bay aboard a traditional Melanesian outrigger, you will be dropped off a trail that will take you to the natural pool in about 40 minutes.
+The tour can be booked through all island accommodations.
 The cost is around CFP4000 Francs per person (transport and entrance fees included).

-Place yourself in the water at the edge of the “pool” near the corals, which can be easily seen through the surface from the edge.
+Enter the water at the edge of the “pool” near the corals, which can be easily seen through the surface from the shore.

-The Natural Pool is an extraordinary spot, both for its setting and the density of observable species in such a small space.
-Remember to be attentive to other snorkelers as the site can become very busy.
-Be careful also to not venture too far into the small channel between the pool and the open sea- when the tide goes down, an outgoing current forms as the pool “empties” into the sea.
+The Natural Pool is an extraordinary spot, both for its setting and the density of species in such a small space.
+Be attentive to other snorkelers as the pool can be very crowded.
+Be careful also to not venture too far into the small channel between the pool and the open sea- when the tide goes down, an outgoing current forms as the pool’s water flows into the sea.

 Restaurant Le Kou-gny, located on the beach at Oro Bay, is about a 20-minute walk from the pool.